AndrewNeudegg/DeskFrame/README.md

 - [ ] ShaderToy is unsupported at this time.
 - [ ] Using the image plugin to play gifs as a desktop wallpaper is unoptimised.
 - [ ] Project is in an unoptimised state.
-- [ ] Project does not current include an installer.
+- [ ] Project does not currently include an installer.

 ## Guide for developing plugins